Sentiment analysis

 In this segment we will take a closer look at three research papers that use sentiment analysis.

-An attempt to use sentiment analysis to extract the main stress factor in the environment surrounding the university out of social media (SNS 感情分析を用いた、大学を取り巻く環境でのストレス要因抽出の試み )
+An attempt to use sentiment analysis to extract the main stress factor in the environment surrounding the university out of social media (SNS 感情分析を用いた、大学を取り巻く環境でのストレス要因抽出の試み)(足立 Adachi et al. 2023)

 In this study dating from the end of 2022 sentiment analysis was used to extract the main stress factor in the environment surrounding the university out of social media.

-Tweets concerning the environment surrounding the university of Kobe from twitter posted in the past 5 months were collected and, after using sentiment analysis to split them into negative and positive tweets, the negative tweets were used as target of analysis.
+Tweets concerning the environment surrounding the University of Kobe from Twitter posted in the past 5 months were collected and, after using sentiment analysis to split them into negative and positive tweets, the negative tweets were used as the target of analysis.
 Tweets that were deemed to be automatically sent were removed.
-Keywords were extracted and the ones that appeared 10 or more times were classified into categories: entrance exam, pursuit of knowledge, region, health, social conditions, club activities, part-time job, traffic, Twitter, human relations.
+Keywords were extracted and the ones that appeared 10 or more times were classified into categories: entrance exam, pursuit of knowledge, region, health, social conditions, club activities, part-time job, traffic, Twitter, and human relations.

-The research experienced the following troubles/limitations: as the target of analysis are tweets from twitter all data is restricted to twitter users. it is unclear whether this group can be taken to represent all students.
+The research experienced the following troubles/limitations: as the target of analysis are tweets from Twitter all data is restricted to Twitter users. it is unclear whether this group can be taken to represent all students.
 Furthermore, it is uncertain whether all tweets that were analyzed are truly written by university students.
-Lastly it is also unclear to which level the extracted stress factors are a psychological burden on the students.
+Lastly, it is also unclear to what level the extracted stress factors are a psychological burden on the students.

-Despite these limitations the method seems very promising especially as it gave largely the same results as gained through preceding large-scale surveys and also succeeded in extracting some stress factors that newly appeared due to changing environment (such as the corona virus).
+Despite these limitations, the method seems very promising especially as it gave largely the same results as gained through preceding large-scale surveys and also succeeded in extracting some stress factors that newly appeared due to the changing environment (such as the coronavirus).

 In this study an emotion lexicon is created to study the emotional state of characters from a novel and how they interact with different story factors.